johnwcowan/r7rs-work/MaybeEither.md

 `(maybe-unfold `*stop? mapper successor maybe*`)`
 `(either-unfold `*stop? mapper successor either*`)`

-If *stop?* returns true on *seed*, a Nothing / a Left of Nothing is returned;
+If *stop?* returns true on *maybe/either*, a Nothing / a Left of Nothing is returned;
-otherwise, *mapper* is applied to the payload of *maybe/either* and the result is wrapped in a Right/Just and returned.
+otherwise, *mapper* is applied to the payload of *maybe/either*, wrapped in a Just/Right, and returned.
 The *successor* argument is not used and may be anything;
 it is required in order to preserve the standard protocol for Scheme unfold procedures.